JohnboscoEmmanuel/Data-Analystic-Project/README.md

 1. What is the monthly trend of revenue, which month faced the biggest increase/ decrease.
 2. Which region is generating the highest revenue, and which region is generating the lowest.
 3. What revenue is being generated from the customers who have ordered more than once.
-4. Who are the customers that have repeated the cost?
-How much are contributing to revenue.
+4. Who are the customers that have repeated the most?

 ## Skills/Concepts demonstrated:
 Data cleaning process